reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 			- Courts
 			- Military
 			- Borders
+			- Justification: mandatory state coercion to secure democracy / monopoly on force
 		- Risk
 			- Gun licenses
 			- Driver's licenses
 			- Drunk Driving
+			- Justification: communal preferences
 		- Pseudo violence
 			- (Noise?)
 Pollution
 			- Threats (risk?)
+			- Justification: communal preferences
 	- Caused by non-agents
 		- Subsidized Housing/Food
 		- Basic Welfare
 		- Subsidized Healthcare
 		- Natural Disaster Relief (incl. firefighting)
+		- Justification: communal preferences
-	- Justification: mandatory state coercion to secure democracy Protections against damages to property
+Protections against damages to property
 	- Caused by agents
 		- Theft
 		- Property crime
+		- Justification: mandatory to secure democracy / monopoly on force; all theories of property rights determine what kinds of force are justified.
+Criminals who violate a community's property rights use force.
+They must be stopped.
+As for the particular articulation of a theory of property rights...that must be decided somehow by the given society.
 	- Caused by non-agents
-		- Natural Disaster Relief (incl. firefighting) Developing Autonomy
+		- Natural Disaster Relief (incl. firefighting)
+		- Justification: communal preferences
+Developing Autonomy
 	- HS Education
 	- Higher Education?